-- Burn different varieties of sage, like desert sage or black sage.
+- Burn different varieties of sage, like desert sage, garden sage, or black sage.

 - Avoid purchasing from places that say their white sage is “wild-harvested.”
 Just because we want our salmon wild-harvested doesn’t mean we need our sage to be too.
 Purchasing sage that is wild-harvested doesn’t tell you how or where it was harvested and means it may have been unsustainably collected.
 So, unless your wild white sage source can give you a little more information, I wouldn’t trust it.

 - Purchase white sage from people farming it themselves.
 Here are two great sources https://sagewinds.us/ and https://oshalafarm.com/.
 Are they more expensive and sometimes sold out?
 Yes.
 Because these are companies that are taking the time to replenish this plant and not just pillaging from Mother Earth.